kyratrades/kyratrades.github.io/docs/videos/musicals.md

 {: .label .label-yellow }

 FORMAT
-: `1` MKV `1080p` `4.16 GB`
+: `1` MKV `1080p` `22.97 GB`
 : `2` VOB+smalls `2 DVDs` `Commercial DVD`

 CAST
 : Nicole Kidman, Ewan McGregor, John Leguizamo

 NOTES
-: The MKV is a blu-ray rip while the DVDs are the "Two-Disc Collector's Edition" with 6 hours worth of extras (documentary, interviews, unseen footage and more!).
+: The MKV is a blu-ray REMUX (movie only) while the DVDs are the "Two-Disc Collector's Edition" with 6 hours worth of extras (documentary, interviews, unseen footage and more!).
 The DVDs are very nicely constructed.

 IMDB
 : <https://www.imdb.com/title/tt0203009/>